Sandy seniors invite EMS and first responders to pancake meet-and-greet

 “They were able to come in and sit down and get to know the residents, which was so fun to be able to watch them interact and find out more about them,” said Buntjer.
 “We decided we want to kind of do this as an annual thing where they get to come in once a year and do breakfast with the residents.”

-Cedarwood at Sandy was recently chosen as Best of State for the fourth year in a row by the Utah Assisted Living Association and selected as one of the 2018 Best of Assisted Living award winners on SeniorAdvisor.com, the largest site for ratings and reviews of senior care and services in North America and Canada.
+Cedarwood at Sandy is a four time recipient of the Best of State award given by The State of Utah and was recently selected as one of the 2018 Best of Assisted Living award winners on SeniorAdvisor.com, the largest site for ratings and reviews of senior care and services in North America and Canada.
 The annual Best of Senior Living awards considers over 150,000 reviews to determine the highest quality care providers.
 Of the nearly 45,000 communities currently listed, just over 1,600 were recognized with the award, Cedarwood being one of the few from Sandy.

 “Whenever people come to visit our facility we always hear that it just feels different,” said Buntjer.
 “Even though our residents are older and they physically can’t do the things that they used to be able to do, we try to create an environment that allows them to thrive, allows them to feel as independent as possible, and like family.”